saveniukk/SelfAssessment/Skills/JavaScript.md

   - `console`
   - Timers
 - Infrastructure
-  - V8
+  - V8 🖐️ used
-  - Node.js
+  - Node.js 🖐️ used
-  - npm
+  - npm 🖐️ used
-  - prettier
+  - prettier 🖐️ used
-  - MDN
+  - MDN 🖐️ used
   - TC39